 These series, Perspective Maps, Stolen Ground, and Decor, focus on the occupation of land and the remnants of colonialism by concentrating on the naming and claiming steps.
 These artworks document where people occupy and interact in space as well as their greater community and culture.

-Created with a different material and process, the Perspective Maps, look like a combination of Monet and Bierstadt.
-Embroidery, a stereotypically female process, renders a description of the land, something that is typically thought of as a patriarchal inheritance.
-Inspired by the presentation of grandiose, sublime paintings of the Rocky Mountain School, these small, snapshot size artworks are framed like large-scale paintings.
-The contrast in scale and material highlights the similarity in subject and shows the control that colonialism and patriarchy desire of both women and the land.
-The scenes are pastoral and beautiful each with a visible mark of mankind recording the alteration and piecing of the landscape showing something so beautiful as both natural and unnatural at once.
+The Perspective Maps, created by embroidering, a process stereotypically female, renders a description of a place, land, typically thought of as a patriarchal inheritance.
+These images are inspired by the grandiose paintings of the Rocky Mountain School and yet are snapshot sized, both sublime and tiny.
+The subject of these small and colorful works is the control that colonialism and patriarchy desire of both women and the land.
+The scenes are pastoral and beautiful, each with a visible mark of mankind recording the alteration and piecing of the landscape, illustrating something so beautiful as both natural and unnatural at once.

 “The intersections of nature, culture, history, and ideology form the ground on which we stand—our land, our place. . .”-Lucy Lippard, The Lure of the Local

 Lippard, Lucy R. The Lure of the Local: Senses of Place in a Multicentered Society.
 New York: New, 1997.
 Print.
 7